SitecoreSupport/Sitecore.Support.190415/readme.md

 # Sitecore.Support.190415
-EXM: To fix 'Tracker.Current is not initialized' error when xDB is disabled
+EXM: To fix 'Cannot use DataAdapterProvider as xDB is disabled' error

 ## License
 This patch is licensed under the [Sitecore Corporation A/S License for GitHub](https://github.com/sitecoresupport/Sitecore.Support.190415/blob/master/LICENSE).